What works across our prisons to increase safety and security and reduce levels of violence?

 Funded by: Innovate UK

-The project aims to develop design tools for improving rehabilitation through the architecture of prison environments, which directly addresses the question of increasing safety and security and reducing levels of violence.
+The project focuses on designing tools for healthy prison environments to improve rehabilitation outcomes, which directly addresses the question of increasing safety and security and reducing violence in prisons.

 This research investigates developments in the design of prisons, exploring the propositions that punishment is manifested architecturally, that 'good' prison design need not cost any more than 'bad' design, that archite...